thexavier666/collab/README.md

 * Added more comments to the constructor and the import section
 * Downloads now take place in separate folders
 * Updated README files with individual responsibilities
+* Added a shell script which will delete all folders created due to the system

 ### How to run Collab
 * Run the following command for each node
 * `python collab.py port_number`
 * Inside the application, enter remote port as the port ID of the other node.
 Currently, the system supports pair wise connections
+* After running the application and exiting it, run the shell script `del.sh`

 ### To do (Sumitro)
 * [ ] Add support to work from another machine (very easy)